MiiRaGe/miilibrary/README.md

 This project is a media handling library, it's meant to be use on a tinker board connecté with access to a storage (NAS, Hard Drive).

-It act as an rpc server, with 3 different actions:
+It acts as an rpc server, with 3 different actions:
-* Unpack, looks for files in a local folder and extract archive or hard link video medias to a data folder.
+* Unpack: looks for files in a local folder and extract archive or hard link video medias to a data folder.
-* Sort, looks for video medias in the data folder, fetches info on internet via metadata or name, clean name, add them to db and sort them approprietly (Serie/Movie).
+* Sort: looks for video medias in the data folder, fetches info on internet via metadata or name, clean name, add them to db and sort them approprietly (Serie/Movie).
-* Index, looks a the video files in db and index them with info from the internet (ratings, years, actors, genre etc)
+* Index: looks a the video files in db and index them with info from the internet (ratings, years, actors, genre etc)

 ### Technical Stack ###